shonsirsha/unbelievable-fe-threat-model/readme.md

 We're using JWT as an authentication method.

-We store our JWT as an `httpOnly` cookie (as opposed to be stored in `localStorage` or "normal" cookie).
-This makes the JWT inaccessible from the client, and so if attacks such as an XSS attack ever occurs, it's impossible to steal our token from the client (browser).
+We store our JWT as an `httpOnly` cookie (as opposed to be stored in `localStorage` or as a "normal" cookie).
+This makes the JWT inaccessible from the client.

+If, for whatever reason, an attack such as an XSS attack ever occurs, our token won't get stolen from the attack as it's impossible for the client to access an `httpOnly` cookie.

 Read more about httpOnly cookie: [OWASP article](https://owasp.org/www-community/HttpOnly).